apache/hudi/rfc/rfc-73/rfc-73.md

 Our primary challenge is to support operations that span multiple tables within a single database, and maintain the ACID properties across these tables.

-1. Need for a catalog: Do we need a catalog API that tracks databases and its tables?
+1. Need for a catalog: We probably need a catalog API that tracks databases and its tables.
 2. Need for a transaction coordinator: A centralized coordinator that will manage transaction logs, track ongoing transactions, handle timeouts, and manage transaction rollbacks.
 3. Need for a transaction log: At the table level, the timeline incorporating state of an action with start and modified